ercanserteli/condenser/README.txt

 "fixed_output_dir" is null by default.
 You can set it to a path string (e.g. "C:/Users/[user_name]/Condensed Audio") to save output files in this directory.

+"fixed_output_dir_with_subfolders" is true by default.
+If you set "fixed_output_dir" and this option is true, the program will create a "_con" subfolder within the fixed dir when the input is a folder.
+If it is false, it will save the output files directly in the fixed dir.

 Project Web Page
 ---------------
 Visit https://ercanserteli.com/condenser for further information and future updates